 People in the HCI and Game Science Group

-Dr. Lennart E. Nacke is an Assistant Professor for Human-Computer Interaction and Game Science in the Faculty of Business and Information Technology at the University of Ontario Institute of Technology (UOIT) in Canada.
-He is working on projects related to the cognitive and emotional side of playing games.
-His goal is to describe, analyse and have computers and machines react to the thoughts and feelings you have when you are fully engaged in playing a video game.
-Using body sensor technology, for example sensors for brainwaves, heart rate, or muscle tension, Dr. Nacke taps into some of video gaming’s most motivating features to improve our physical fitness and mental wellbeing.
+Dr. Lennart E. Nacke is an Assistant Professor for Human-Computer Interaction and Game Science in the Faculty of Business and Information Technology and Research Director of the HCI Games Group at the University of Ontario Institute of Technology (UOIT) in Canada.
+He is working on projects related to the social, cognitive and emotional facets of playing games.
+His goal is to describe, analyse and have computers react to the thoughts and feelings we have when we are fully engaged in playing video games.
+He uses body sensor technology, for example psychophysiological sensors for brainwaves, heart rate, or muscle tension.
+Dr. Nacke taps into some of video gaming’s most motivating features to improve our physical fitness and mental wellbeing.
 His research is funded nationally and internationally and his publications have won best paper honourable mention (awarded to the top 5%) and best paper awards (awarded to the top 1%) at the premier human-computer interaction conferences CHI 2011 and CSCW 2012.
 He also writes blog articles for the online magazines Gamasutra and Physiological Computing via his personal blog.

 João Costa, Ph.D.
 Student, Novel Game Interaction Technologies and Immersive Game Design